karthik/ddd/02-data_documenting.md

 **License for "data in brief"**

 It is uncleara what the license for data in brief is, is appears to be CC-BY, but upon acceptance of an article, authors are asked to complete an 'Exclusive License Agreement' [more information](https://www.elsevier.com/about/our-business/policies/copyright), and that third party reuse of open access articles is determined by the author's choice of [user license](https://www.elsevier.com/about/our-business/policies/open-access-licenses).
 Finally, to provide open access, this journal has an open access fee

 # What goes in the README

+The README is a catch-all place for most things - but it is primarily front-facing, it is meant for a human to read and understand more about the data.
+It should contain links to the license, notes on any additional changes to the data (if any), or

 # Documenting using code books

 There are also other formats, such as data dictionaries or code books, which are recommended for use when sharing data @Ellis2017.
 These "codebooks" are provided in STATA, which provides a "codebook" command.
 This allows you to describe the data, using a set of commands.

+Some examples of "Codebooks" for data include `codemeta` and ...